RPANewTraining/NotePadOpenFiles/README.md

-* NotePadOpenFiles:
+-NotePadOpenFiles:
-#By Using Rpa Tool: Get data by using regex
+*By Using Rpa Tool: Get data by using regex